By Wan Ahmad Fayhsal

 I was there last night (10th September 2016) among the sea of rakyat, mostly Malays who came in drove to listen to the political ceramah of the newly approved political party – Parti Pribumi Bersatu Malaysia (PBBM or better known as Bersatu).
 It was held in Kampung Gedung Lalang Lama, Ampangan, Negeri Sembilan.

 The event was quite historical as it was Bersatu’s truly inaugural official event after the approval granted by the Registrar of Society (ROS).

-The attendees based on my roughly estimate could easily be around 1,000-2,000 people from all walks of life but I could sense those who came were largely from the lower and middle-class Malays or best described as the urban poor.
+The attendees based on my rough estimate could easily be around 1,000-2,000 people from all walks of life but I could sense those who came were largely from the lower and middle-class Malays or best described as the urban poor.

-From their body languages and side discussions throughout the ceramah, it appears that this group was anxious with the state of our nation.
+From their body languages and side discussions throughout the ceramah, it appeared that this group was anxious with the state of our nation.
 They might not be highly educated but they surely understand the gravity of the matter at hand beyond the simple scandal of RM 2.6 billion ‘donation’.

-I could also sense and feel that the crowd was largely consisted of PAS-leaning supporters.
+I could also sense and feel that the crowd largely consisted of PAS-leaning supporters.
 Perhaps they were there to seek some insights about current issues, as their own party is playing dumb, numb and deaf about 1MDB.

 What’s missing is still the youth – the most important age group where all political parties are vying to win their votes coming next general election.
-Why they were not present like any other age group?
+Why they were not present in any other age group?
 Perhaps they were busy watching Manchester derby; or perhaps they were simply not interested with Bersatu’s ceramah lineup that consisted of speakers that in one rough glance, are far too distant than their age group.

 The numbers of crowd swelled after Isyak prayer.